brunonlinespace/linux-lsmod-tui.py/README.md

 # lsmod-gui
-A python equivalent of lsmod and modinfo commands on Linux, but in GUI format and organised in categories.
+A python equivalent of lsmod and modinfo commands on Linux, but in TUI format and better organised.

 Hello, world!